Porges/ways-to-play/src/games/fan-tan/fan-tan.md

   * <span lang="zh">双</span> ‘even’
   * Vietnamese: <span lang="vi-Hani">双</span> <span lang="vi">chẵn</span> ‘even’
 * **Small**, a bet that the remainder will be 1 or 2, paying 1&ratio;1
-  * Vietnamese: (<span lang="vi-Hani">小</span>){%fn%}The Vietnamese names for small/big seem to be transliterations of some Chinese language, and are not native Vietnamese words.
-I haven’t actually spotted any using characters on the board, and instead a large letter S/B is used, but these are what would be there if characters were used instead.{%endfn%} <span lang="vi">xỉu</span>
+  * Vietnamese: (<span lang="vi-Hani">小</span>)[^fn0] <span lang="vi">xỉu</span>
 * **Big**, a bet that the remainder will be 3 or 4, paying 1&ratio;1
   * Vietnamese: (<span lang="vi-Hani">太</span>) <span lang="vi">tài</span>

+[^fn0]: The Vietnamese names for small/big seem to be transliterations of some Chinese language, and are not native Vietnamese words.
+I haven’t actually spotted any using characters on the board, and instead a large letter S/B is used, but these are what would be there if characters were used instead.

 ## History